- About Us

 The Keene Amateur Astronomers Club is a group of people whose goal is the enhancement of Amateur Astronomy by fellowship, sharing knowledge and enjoyment of the hobby.
 The KAA Club provides outreach programs paticularly with the Keene public library and holds monthly viewing sessions at our own observatory.
 Regular monthly club meetings are held at the Keene State college.
 Anyone interested is invited to attend.

 Our membership is open to students, parents, beginners, backyard amateurs and also experienced professionals.
 And we provide opportunities for our members to grow in one of the greatest hobbies in this world or any other!

 Founded in 1957, our club has a long and distinguished history.
 We are also members of the Astronomical League and participate in the annual Stellafane Convention which is consistently rated as one of America’s top Star Parties.

-Observing will also take place Saturday the 22nd beginning at 7:00pm at the club's Observatory, weather permitting.
+Observing will also take place Friday the 25th beginning at 7:00pm at the club's Observatory, weather permitting.
 Saturday, the 26th is the "cloudy" date.